citusdata/citus_docs/ref_arch/multi_tenant.rst

   SELECT create_distributed_table('clicks',      'company_id');
   SELECT create_distributed_table('impressions', 'company_id');

-The :ref:`create_distributed_table` function informs Citus that a table should be distributed and that future incoming queries to those tables should be planned for distributed execution.
-The function also creates shards for the table on worker nodes, allowing incoming data and queries to be routed there.
+The :ref:`create_distributed_table` function informs Citus that a table should be distributed among nodes and that future incoming queries to those tables should be planned for distributed execution.
+The function also creates shards for the table on worker nodes, which are low-level units of data storage Citus uses to assign data to nodes.

 The next step is loading sample data into the cluster.